 Here is the wise answer: Organic food is NOT that costly.
 It just means you are investing in our health today rather than risk paying for medical intervention tomorrow.
 Ask anyone who has a dear one suffering from cancer or diabetes or any such disease, what they would pay to NOT have such a disease in their family.
 She would say, "Anything."
 Let us remember "health is wealth".
 Saving today on food will only make us spend more on medicines tomorrow.
 So choose wisely.
 Choose health over meagre savings.

 Why meagre, you ask?
 Here is a fact: Organic food is costlier than chemical food.
 But not too costly.
 On an average, we found that a family will have to spend only ₹7.50 per meal per head extra for going completely organic.
 Check out our video [Video here] and calculations.
 Look at your monthly expenses.
-For a 4-member family, the costs will go by around ₹3000 per month, which is the money that we normally spend on a family outing one night, or for a pair of branded jeans or shoes or during a visit to the mall!
+For a 4-member family, the costs will go up by around ₹3000 per month, which is the money that we normally spend on a family outing one night, or for a pair of branded jeans or shoes or during a visit to the mall!
 We can eat organic food all month long, if we can give up on any one of these.
 Think clearly.
 Prioritize well.

 Finally, if cost is indeed a consideration for you, why not start small?
 Start going organic for as low as ₹500 extra a month.
 Check out our organic family plans.
 [Link here]

 Do a favor to yourself and your children: Go organic.
 With or without Bio Basics